Period 2 element: Fluorine

 Fluorine is the chemical element with atomic number 9.
 It occurs naturally in its only stable form 19F.

 Fluorine is a pale-yellow, diatomic gas under normal conditions and down to very low temperatures.
 Short one electron of the highly stable octet in each atom, fluorine molecules are unstable enough that they easily snap, with loose fluorine atoms tending to grab single electrons from just about any other element.
 Fluorine is the most reactive of all elements, and it even attacks many oxides to replace oxygen with fluorine.
 Fluorine even attacks silica, one of the favored materials for transporting strong acids, and burns asbestos.
 It attacks common salt, one of the most stable compounds, with the release of chlorine.
 It never appears uncombined in nature and almost never stays uncombined for long.
 It burns hydrogen simultaneously if either is liquid or gaseous—even at temperatures close to absolute zero.
 It is extremely difficult to isolate from any compounds, let alone keep uncombined.

 Fluorine gas is extremely dangerous because it attacks almost all organic material, including live flesh.
 Many of the binary compounds that it forms (called fluorides) are themselves highly toxic, including soluble fluorides and especially hydrogen fluoride.
 Fluorine forms very strong bonds with many elements.
 With sulfur it can form the extremely stable and chemically inert sulfur hexafluoride; with carbon it can form the remarkable material Teflon that is a stable and non-combustible solid with a high melting point and a very low coefficient of friction that makes it an excellent liner for cooking pans and raincoats.
 Fluorine-carbon compounds include some unique plastics.

 it is also used as a reactant in the making of toothpaste.

 Neon

-Neon is the chemical element with atomic number 10, occurring as 20Ne, 21Ne and 22Ne.
+Neon is the chemical element with atomic number 10, occurring naturally as three stable isotopes: 20Ne, 21Ne and 22Ne.

 Neon is a monatomic gas.
-With a complete octet of outer electrons it is highly resistant to removal of any electron, and it cannot accept an electron from anything.
-Neon has no tendency to form any normal compounds under normal temperatures and pressures; it is effectively inert.
-It is one of the so-called "noble gases".
+With a complete octet of outer electrons, it is highly resistant to electron removal and does not readily accept electrons, making it effectively inert.
+It is classified as one of the noble gases.

-Neon is a trace component of the atmosphere without any biological role.
+Although relatively scarce on Earth, neon is the fifth most abundant element in the universe, formed during the alpha process in stars.
+On Earth it is obtained by fractional distillation of liquid air, where it is present at about 18 ppm by volume in the atmosphere.
+Neon has no known biological role.

+The element is best known for its distinctive orange-red glow in low-pressure gas-discharge tubes and neon advertising signs, first demonstrated in 1910 by Georges Claude.
+Neon is also used in high-voltage indicators, lightning arresters, plasma screens, cryogenic refrigeration (due to its low boiling point), and as a component in some lasers.